bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>:nth-of-type(n) & :nth-last-of-type(n)</h4>

-The :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes are very similar to that of the :nth-child(n) and :nth-last-child(n) pseudo-classes, however instead of counting every element within a parent the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes only count elements of their own type.
+<p>The :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes are very similar to
+that of the :nth-child(n) and :nth-last-child(n) pseudo-classes, however instead of counting every element within a parent the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes only count elements of their own type.
 For example, when counting paragraphs within an article,  the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes will skip any headings, divisions, or miscellaneous elements that are not paragraphs, while the :nth-child(n) and :nth-last-child(n) would count every element, no matter its type, only selecting the ones that match the element within the stated selector.
-Additionally, all of the same expression possibilities used within the :nth-child(n) and :nth-last-child(n) pseudo-classes are also available within the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes.
+Additionally, all of the same expression possibilities used within the :nth-child(n) and :nth-last-child(n) pseudo-classes are also available within the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes.</p>

-Using the :nth-of-type(n) pseudo-class within the p:nth-of-type(3n) selector we are able to identify every third paragraph within a parent, regardless of other sibling elements within the parent.
-Here the paragraphs on lines 5 and 9 are selected.
+<p>Using the :nth-of-type(n) pseudo-class within the p:nth-of-type(3n) selector
+we are able to identify every third paragraph within a parent, regardless of other sibling elements within the parent.
+Here the paragraphs on lines 5 and 9 are selected.</p>

 <h4>CSS</h4>